daniellambert95/daniellambert95/README.md

 ### Hi there, I'm Daniel Lambert 👋
 <small style='font-size:12px;'>Consitency is the key to success!</small>

-- 🔭 I’m currently working on multiple projects, albeit, upskilling is the main focus for me right now.
+- 🔭 I’m currently working on multiple projects.
+Apartment-matcher.com & Foodstah.com
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning React / React-native
 - 💬 Ask me about anything.
 - 😄 Pronouns: He / Him
-- ⚡ Fun fact: I'm fun.
+- ⚡ Fun fact: The world's oldest known recipe is a recipe for beer.
+It was found on a Sumerian clay tablet dating back to around 1800 BC.

 <div>
 Let's connect: <a href="https://www.linkedin.com/in/danieljlambert95/" target="_blank"><img src='./images/linkedin.svg' alt='LinkedIn' width="8%"></a>